Aniruddhakhedkar/Analysis_of_Customer_Service_Data_for_an_E-commerce_Company_Nile/README.md

 ## Recommendations:-

 1. Find out why service executives taking so much of time, while understanding/redressing client query?, and accordingly company can take following measures
+    a.
 Proper training program.
+    b.
 Technology intervention (To address the billing related problems faced by customer).
+    c.
 Dedicated team to solve billing issues.

 2. Reduce the existing response time for within SLA and below SLA time.
 Map the SLA time for competitors and devise a strategy accordingly.
 (What competitors are doing?/How they are handling customer problems?)